Pistonite/botw-ist/packages/manual/src/user/syntax.md

 ```

 The exact action may depend on the command, for example, <skyb>sell all apples</skyb>
+invokes the function for selling with the amount equal to the value of the apple stack,
+whereas
-invokes the sell-all option, where as <skyb>eat all apples</skyb> selects the "eat"
+<skyb>eat all apples</skyb> selects the "eat"
-option for all slots that match `apples` repeatly, until no more slots match.
+option for all slots that match `apples` repeatly, until no more slots match (since you can
+only eat one at a time).